-Climate change is forcing gardeners to deal with lots of new challenges.
-For dahlia growers in many parts of the country, heat stress is a relatively new problem.
-Fortunately, dahlia lovers in Georgia and other southern states have years of experience growing beautiful dahlias in hot weather.
+Climate change is forcing gardeners to deal with many new challenges, from extreme weather events to unfamiliar pests and diseases.
+If you live in an area where summers are getting hotter, you may be finding it more difficult to grow dahlias.
+Fortunately, dahlia lovers in southern states have many years of experience growing beautiful dahlias in hot weather.
 Read on to get some of their tips and a list of heat-tolerant dahlia varieties.

 Like most plants, dahlias evolved in a specific location and unique ecosystem.
 They are native to the mountains of southern Mexico and Central America, where summer days are warm (80-85°F) and nights are cool (65-70°F).
 Growing conditions in the Pacific Northwest are similar, which makes it an ideal place to grow dahlias.
 In areas that are warmer or have more extreme temperature fluctuations, growing dahlias requires a little more planning and attention.